 However; they are not the same.
-The buildings differ drastically concerning utilization and the goals of their operations.
+Each facility differs drastically concerning utilization and the goals of their operations and fulfillment services.

 What is a Warehouse?

 A warehouse is a large, spacious building where finished goods are stored until redistribution to the consignee. (retailers, wholesalers, distribution centers).
 Warehouses typically range from 10,000 square feet to 100,000 square feet.

-The shape, size, and function of a warehouse are, in part, determined by the type of inventory that it is meant to house. (retail product, CBG’s, etc.) In general, there are six different types of warehouses.
+The shape, size, and function of a warehouse are, in part, determined by the type of inventory that it is meant to house. (products from retail stores, CBG’s, etc.) In general, there are six different types of warehouses.

 Private Warehouse- A warehouse, or network of warehouses owned by one organization and used in support of that organization’s supply chain.